A New and Better Covenant – Jeremiah 31

 and will remember their sins no more.”

-Jesus Christ came as Messiah and King in the line of David, living a sinless life to fulfill the law of Moses for each of us who are unable to successfully fulfill it on our own.
-After a three-year ministry of teaching, healing, and miraculous signs, He was betrayed by one of His followers named Judas, then turned over to the Romans by the religious leaders to be beaten and crucified.
-But in dying, Jesus atoned for all of our sins and shortcomings, and by rising from the dead, He led the way for all believers into an eternal joyful life in His presence.
+Jesus Christ came as Messiah and King in the line of David, living a sinless life to fulfill the law of Moses for each one of us, as we are unable to successfully fulfill the law on our own.
+After His three-year ministry of teaching, healing, and performing miraculous signs, Jesus was betrayed by one of His own followers, Judas Iscariot, then turned over to the Romans by the religious leaders of that day to be beaten and crucified.
+But in dying, Jesus atoned for all of our sins and shortcomings, and by rising from the dead, He led the way for all believers into an eternal, joyful life of awe and wonder in His presence.

 The apostle Paul tells us in 1 Corinthians 15 that Jesus was seen by over five hundred of His followers after He rose from the dead.
-Following their three days of intense grief, His disciples were overjoyed to see Jesus alive again in a new and glorified body.
-They began to wonder among themselves if the time had come for Him to reign as King over the Roman Empire and the entire world, as the prophets had foretold.
+Following three days of intense grief after His death, His disciples were overjoyed to see Jesus alive again, with a new and glorified body.
+They then began to wonder among themselves if the time had now come for Him to reign as King over the Roman Empire and the entire world, as the prophets had foretold.
 The Messiah was here among them now, with so many prophecies about His coming kingdom yet to be fulfilled.
 This seemed like the perfect time for Jesus to step up to take the earthly throne.
-They would present this question to Him the next time they assembled together.
+They would present this question to Him the next time they were together.

-Jesus answered that the timing of His coming to reign on the throne was in the Father’s hands and was not something they needed to be concerned with.
+Jesus answered that the time of His coming to reign on a global throne was in the Father’s hands, and was not something they needed to be concerned with.
 Instead, He told them to wait together in Jerusalem and to pray, for in not many days, they would receive new power from God to help them spread the good news of the kingdom throughout the entire world.
 Then Jesus ascended into heaven before their eyes.
-Two angels were suddenly there to tell them that one day Jesus will return to earth in the same way He had just left them.
+Two angels were suddenly there to tell them that, one day, Jesus will return to earth in the same way that He had just left them, in the air.

-Ten days after Jesus’ ascension, the Holy Spirit was given and distributed to believers, beginning with the 120 disciples gathered in Jerusalem, and then to a very large crowd of worshipers who were faithfully assembled there to celebrate the feast of Pentecost.
+Ten days after Jesus’ ascension, the Holy Spirit was given and distributed to believers, beginning with the 120 disciples gathered in Jerusalem, then to a very large crowd of worshipers faithfully assembled there to celebrate the feast of Pentecost.
 This feast had been established under the Old Testament law given to Moses, and all who were gathered there to celebrate it were being obedient to God’s law.
 These devout individuals were among the first to receive God’s Holy Spirit, the first fruits of the universal Church of Jesus Christ.
-God’s new and better covenant had begun.
+God’s new and better covenant had finally begun in earnest.

 Reflection

 When old ways do not succeed, a new and better method is often required.
-God had held up His side of the old covenant, but people were unable to hold up theirs, and something better was needed.
-In the new covenant of Jesus Christ, God is able to do for us what we cannot do for ourselves.
-That is great and wonderful news for all who would reach out to seek Him to participate in His generous offering of grace and mercy.
+God had kept His part of the old covenant, but people were unable to hold up their end due to sin, and something new and better was needed.
+In the new covenant of Jesus Christ, God is able to do for us what we could not do for ourselves.
+That is great and wonderful news for all who would reach out to Jesus to participate in His generous offer of grace, forgiveness, mercy, and eternal life.
+Let us all be there with Him when He comes in glory.

 Father, thank You for the gift of Jesus and the Holy Spirit.
 We lean upon You, totally dependent upon Your grace and mercy.
-Help us to reach out to take hold of this new and better covenant.
-Hold onto us and never let us go, keeping us close to You now and forever.
+Help us to reach out to take hold of this new and better covenant in Jesus.
+Hold onto us tightly and never let us go, keeping us close to You, now and forever.
 In Jesus’ name we pray, Amen.